Skip to main content

 Summary of Findings

 From the BETTER-B online survey, we found wide variations in how breathlessness is managed.
-People are receiving different levels of care based on where they are treated and the disease that they have.
+People received different levels of care based on where they were treated and the disease that they had.
 Some people may be seen by respiratory physicians, while others may be treated by palliative care physicians.
 Of those that responded, a sizeable number of respiratory and palliative care physicians often or always recommended antidepressants for patients with advanced respiratory diseases, even where there was no evidence of depression.
-This finding demonstrates the need for proper assessment of medicines.
+This finding demonstrated the need for proper assessment of medicines.

 We enrolled 225 patients and 75 caregivers across the UK, Europe, Australia and New Zealand into the trial.
-The project has engaged with patient-led groups and clinicians across the countries.
-The trial findings and Europe-wide guide are due to be published soon.
+The project engaged with patient-led groups and clinicians across the countries.

 Impact